kowndinya-renduchintala/kowndinya-renduchintala.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Offered a full-time role at Media and Data Science Research (MDSR) Lab, Adobe Inc. as a Research Associate based on my performance during the internship
+Got offered a full-time role at Media and Data Science Research (MDSR) Lab, Adobe Inc. as a Research Associate